ms/buildtogether.tech/delivery/index.md

     work is done on user preferences").

 An evaluation of the project.
 :   What did the team learn about teamwork?
 What went well?
-What should they never
+What should they
-    do again?
-Motherhood-and-apple-pie statements about the importance of version control don't belong here (or anywhere else).
-Instead, the team should conduct a proper post mortem and present as honest a summary of its findings as possible.
+    never do again?
+Don't bother including generic statements about the importance of version control ; instead, conduct a proper post mortem (as described below) and present as honest a summary of its findings as possible.

 References.
 :   Include books, papers, and links the team found helpful so that whoever